noahehall/theBookOfNoah/linux/cmdline.md

     - setterm -store `sets the current settings to be used as default (for when u use -reset)`

   - History:  list bash history
+    - `history -a` force a command to be written to .bash_history
     - !! : reuse the last command
     - ! history_cmd_number: issue the CMD at line # in history

   - alias CMD OPTIONS: create an alias name for common commands (and their params)
+    - -p see a list of active aliases
+    - alias KEYS='CMD ...' create an alias for the current terminal session

   - which CMD: finds  the program file in the users path

-  - type -a CMD: determines if a program is builtin/esxternal and finds all program files of CMD
+  - type -a CMD: determines if a program is builtin/external and finds all program files of CMD

   - man CMD:  the bash manual; provides access to manual pages stored on the linux system
     - Section names in the manual